 I know what you're thinking.

-You're thinking I'm biased because I'm writing about video agencies while working for one.
+You're thinking I'm biased because I'm writing about video production agencies while working for one.

 Well, let me reassure you.

-I've seen lots of businesses who could — and should — work with an agency to create some amazing video content and achieve great things, but have been too frightened or uncertain or busy to take the leap.
-Just like your business.
+I've seen lots of businesses who could, and should, work with an agency to create some amazing video content and achieve great things, but have been too frightened or uncertain or busy to take the leap.

 I'd like to help.

-So in this post I'll explain why you need to work with a video agency as soon as possible.
+So in this post, I'll explain why you need to work with a video agency.

 (Although we probably wouldn't say no if you did happen to ask.)